 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.

-If you want to go right to the source and look up Michigan law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Michigan Compiled Laws §§ 554.602 to 554.616.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Michigan.
-For tips on looking up Michigan state and local laws, check out Nolo's State Laws & Legal Research section.
+If you want to go right to the source and look up Michigan law on security deposits—or if you're writing a letter to your landlord or tenant and want to cite the applicable law—the relevant statute(s) can be found at Michigan Compiled Laws sections 554.602 to 554.616 (2020).
+To access Michigan statutes, visit the Michigan Legislature's website, or check out the Library of Congress's legal research site.